lazer-nikolic/GenAn/README.md

 Once executed, GenAn will generate html pages described in a .gn file using the after mentioned concepts.
 GenAn also provides AngularJS application and node.js backend generation.

-To run GenAn, execute genan.py inside src/main and follow the instructons.
 Documentation will be available soon.